netbell/net-streamtorial/README.md

 ## Basic Usage

 1. Set your device CLI credentials as environment variables.
 The variable key names are `NET_TEXT_USER` and `NET_TEXT_PASS`.
 This can also be accomplished by creating a .env file with the same values.
-If the variables are not set the interface will request username and password.
+If the variables are not set, the interface will request username and password.

     ```shell
     NET_TEXT_USER=<your username>